 We’re not going to call The Rise of Skywalker the worst Star Wars movie ever made.
 There’s really no such thing.
 It’s all a matter of what you want from the galaxy far, far away, and J.J.
 Abrams’ final love letter to George Lucas’ Original Trilogy of space fantasy films is exactly what some fans wanted after Rian Johnson tried to set the franchise on a new course with The Last Jedi.

 But for the rest of us, the final chapter of the Skywalker Saga feels creatively bankrupt.
 This easter-egg-filled Return of the Jedi redux leans so heavily on nostalgia and recreating 1983 that it never manages to say anything original of its own.
-Somehow, Palpatine returned (in a Fortnite event); Rey is now the Emperor’s granddaughter; there’s no new Death Star but there are planet-destroying Imperial Star Destroyers (and the ruins of the old Death Star); and basically everyone says or does a thing at some point in the movie that amount to little but shallow fan service.
+Somehow, Palpatine returned (in a Fortnite event); Rey is now the Emperor’s granddaughter; there’s no new Death Star but there are planet-destroying Imperial Star Destroyers (and the ruins of the old Death Star); and basically everyone says or does a thing at some point in the movie that amounts to little but shallow fan service.
 This is a film without an identity or really any purpose except to reclaim a past that had already been reclaimed in four other Disney movies before it.

 All that said, the film deserves some kudos for its visuals — this may be the best looking Star Wars movie ever made — as well as the fight choreography.
 Rey’s duel with Kylo Ren is one of the most exciting clashes in the saga. – John Saavedra